drflorianberger/TopicsInPhysics/book/week3/chemo.md

 ---
 ```

-Next, we want determine the randomness of such a motor.
+Next, we want to determine the randomness of such a motor.

-By renaming the states we can use our result from the poisson stepper
+By renaming the states, we can use our result from the Poisson stepper

 ```{figure} rnstates.png
 ---